esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

 ##### Bounded Contexts

 * Patient

-Primary actor and identity context
+Primary actor and identity context of a patient.

 * Medical Specialist

-Primary actor and identity
+Primary actor and identity context responsible responsible for delivering patient care.
+Eg. A doctor, nurse or physiotherapist.

+* Medical Provider

+A collective or organisation responsible for providing a range of a health care to a Patient, through affiliated Medical Specialists.

 * Specialisms

-Medical Capability provided by the Medical Specialists' capabilities to the Medical Centre
+Medical capabilities provided by the Medical Specialists to the Medical Provider.

 * Scheduling

 Medical Specialist short and long term scheduling of daily activities and availability.

 * Appointment

 Patient and Medical Specialist agreed meetings.

-* Rosters
+* Roster

-Medical Center Staff planning
+A forward-plan for staffing in the near future by a Medical Provider

 * Patient Medical History

 Patient owned data which is managed by medical centres.